crutcher/crutcher.github.io-source/source/Tapestry/index.md

 $SumDim$, as a block operation, cannot be sharded along the $reduce$ dimension.

-Additional information about $SumDim$, and about rewrites to $SumDim$ which are semantics-preserving; beyond what can be expressed about *Block Operations*, would permit us to break it apart.
+Additional information about $SumDim$, and about rewrites to $SumDim$ which are semantics-preserving; beyond what can be expressed about *Block Operators*, would permit us to break it apart.

 In modeling tensor expression graphs, we're interested in recurrent *classes* of operations;